 1. Mophie Powerstation Pro AC

 This laptop charger is essentially a power bank for your laptop.
-It's not the only product of this kind today, but we have picked this model for a well-balanced combination of price and functionality.
+It's not the only product of this kind today, but we have picked this model because it offers a well-balanced combination of price and functionality.

 Mophie Powerstation is not the most compact or lightweight option, though.
 It weighs 2.2 pounds (almost one kg) and is 7.5 inches (nearly 20 cm) long.